Unison Health and Community Services seeks individuals with a diverse range of skills and backgrounds for membership on the Board of Directors.

 Laverne Blake, Secretary

 Laverne has 13 years’ experience working within the non-profit sector; with 4 years in a leadership position with a specific focus on human resource and program management.
 Currently, Laverne is the Manager of Client Services at Ernestine’s Women’s Shelter.
-Laverne has a BA in criminology and has successfully created, developed and implemented the Legal Support Program which provided services to over 200 women accessing services at Ernestine’s.
+Laverne has a BA in criminology and has successfully created, developed, and implemented the Legal Support Program which provided services to over 200 women accessing services at Ernestine’s.
 The Legal Support Program addresses the barriers that women, specifically those who are victims of violence, face in accessing justice.
 Laverne delivers dynamic training on anti-racism, anti-oppression and on issues related to violence against women and children to various organizations.
-Laverne is a passionate and committed advocate for women’s justice and has been involved in community based agencies where social justice is addressed.
+Laverne is a passionate and committed advocate for women’s justice and has been involved in community-based agencies where social justice is addressed.

 Alexis has 10 years of professional experience in the not-for-profit health care sector developing strategies and delivering on large-scale information technology and change management initiatives across the continuum of care.
 Alexis is currently the Senior Program Manager for University Health Network’s Regional and Provincial Digital Health Portfolio.
 Prior to this position, Alexis held various roles across the sector with the goal of increasing access to health information, streamlining business processes and improving the patient experience.
 Alexis has always been interested in the field of health and science, which combined with her passion for sport, led her to pursue an undergraduate degree in Kinesiology at the University of Western Ontario.
 Most recently, Alexis completed her Masters of Science in Health Administration from the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
 Alexis also has her Project Management Professional (PMP) designation from the Project Management Institute and her Certified Health Executive (CHE) designation from the Canadian College of Health Leaders.
-Using her knowledge of the health care arena gained both professionally and academically, Alexis is thrilled to join the Unison Board of Directors to help make a difference in her neighboring communities.
+Using her knowledge of the health care arena gained both professionally and academically, Alexis is thrilled to join the Unison Board of Directors to help make a difference in her neighbouring communities.

-Angie Heydon is a recently retired executive who spent over 25 years of her career working to improve healthcare delivery in Ontario.
+Angie Heydon is a retired executive who spent over 25 years of her career working to improve healthcare delivery in Ontario.
 She is now a committed volunteer, seeking meaningful opportunities to continue contributing to the wellbeing of people in their communities.
-Angie retired as the first CEO of the Association of Family Health Teams of Ontario, where she worked with its board to build the association’s capacity to support the growth of inter-professional primary care in Ontario.
+Angie retired as the first CEO of the Association of Family Health Teams of Ontario, where she worked with its board to build the association’s capacity to support the growth of interprofessional primary care in Ontario.
 Prior to that Angie served in a number of senior positions with various healthcare organizations, including Health Quality Ontario, the Association of Ontario Health Centres, and Cancer Care Ontario.
 Angie has an MBA degree from York University, focused on policy and organization development.
-In addition to her deep knowledge of primary care delivery and quality improvement, Angie brings to the board her skills in policy analysis, advocacy and consensus building.
+In addition to her deep knowledge of primary care delivery and quality improvement, Angie brings to the board her skills in policy analysis, advocacy, and consensus-building.
 As a 30+ year resident in the Unison CHC catchment area, Angie is very excited to work with the Unison board and its community to continue growing and strengthening its capacity to help people and communities achieve optimal health and wellbeing.

 Naureen obtained a graduate degree in health administration at the University of Toronto in 2010.
 During her studies, she completed a practicum at New Heights Community Health Centre and York Community Services.
 Her main project was to evaluate client satisfaction at both centers just prior to their merger.
-A founding member of the operations team at the IMAGINE Clinic, an inter professional student run clinic based out of Queen West Community Health Centre, she had an instrumental role in the design of the clinic flow and processes.
-These experiences have provided her with insight into the needs of marginalized groups in Toronto and the role that community organizations play (and challenges they face) in an effort to address them.
+A founding member of the operations team at the IMAGINE Clinic, an interprofessional student-run clinic based out of Queen West Community Health Centre, she had an instrumental role in the design of the clinic flow and processes.
+These experiences have provided her with insight into the needs of marginalized groups in Toronto and the role that community organizations play (and the challenges they face) in an effort to address them.
 Naureen also has a background in microbiology laboratory technology and political science.
 Applying the skills and knowledge from both disciplines, she worked abroad with Doctors Without Borders in the Democratic Republic of the Congo in 2007.
 During this time she provided support and education to local staff at hospitals and outreach clinics for the laboratory identification of malaria, tuberculosis and HIV.
 Naureen is currently an infection preventionist at St. Michael’s Hospital where she applies theories of change management, epidemiology, quality improvement and patient safety into practice on a daily basis.